Best Candidate Sourcing Tools - March 2019

 Questions to ask Talent Sourcing Vendors on Demos

 Where do you get your data?
-Is this GDPR and CAN SPAM compliant?
+Is your service GDPR and CAN SPAM compliant?

 Is this a tool or a managed service or both?
 What is the pricing difference between the two?